-This approach to learning Companioned Prayer is highly dependent upon the Holy Spirit's inspiration with each person.
+The approach to learning Companioned Prayer in this program is highly dependent upon the Holy Spirit's inspiration with each person.
 It is not based upon extensive instruction in the art of praying or companioning (such as in chapters 10, 11 and 12); and such instruction should be avoided.
-Likewise, there should be no prerequisites or requirements placed on those who wish to learn or experience the prayer.
+Likewise, there should be no prerequisites or requirements placed on those who wish to learn the prayer; and preliminary lectures, readings, discussions, or programs should not be offered.
 What is important is that participants should be encouraged to recognize, value, and respond to the Holy Spirit and the tender love of Jesus in their own prayer experiences.
 That is where the focus needs to be.